netdata/netdata/docs/contributing/style-guide.md

 content, no matter who wrote each, but the tone might be quite different based on who we think is reading.

-For example, a [blog post](https://www.netdata.cloud/blog/) and a [press release](https://www.netdata.cloud/news/) should have similar voice, despite most often being written by different people.
+For example, a [blog post](https://www.netdata.cloud/blog/) and a [press release](https://www.netdata.cloud/news/) should have a similar voice, despite most often being written by different people.
 However, blog posts are relaxed and witty, while press releases are focused and academic.
 You won't see any emoji in a press release.

 ### Voice